 Brooklyn used to be known mostly for its seedy reputation and East Coast rappers like Jay-Z and Notorious B.I.G.
 Nowadays, it’s one of the trendiest and most ultra-hipster places to visit in New York City.

-For another viewpoint of the bridge, walk over to DUMBO (down under the Manhattan Bridge Overpass) and then continue your walk on the Brooklyn Bridge Park waterfront and to Brooklyn Heights, a wealthy, brick building and tree-lined neighborhood.
+For another view of the bridge, walk over to DUMBO (down under the Manhattan Bridge Overpass) and then continue your walk on the Brooklyn Bridge Park waterfront and to Brooklyn Heights Promenade, a wealthy, brick building and tree-lined neighborhood.
+If you want to know more about the bridge’s history and the area around, check out this amazing Brooklyn Bridge walking tour.

 For the better half of the day, you can explore a couple of different neighborhoods, like Williamsburg at the center of Brooklyn, Bushwick, and Redhook.